 Buy Gold with Bitcoin

-Sharps Pixley now accept Bitcoin as a payment method for gold bullion and other precious metals via leading payment processor BitPay.
+Sharps Pixley now accept Bitcoin and Bitcoin Cash as a payment method for gold bullion and other precious metals via leading payment processor BitPay.

-Buying gold bullion online with Bitcoin is easy via the Sharps Pixley online shop, just follow the transaction process to the payment method selection page and click on Bitcoin.
+Buying gold bullion online with Bitcoin or Bitcoin Cash is easy via the Sharps Pixley online shop, just follow the transaction process to the payment method selection page and click on Bitcoin or Bitcoin Cash.
 There is a 0.5% surcharge for paying online with Bitcoin and this fee will be applied at this stage.
-By clicking through accepting the terms and conditions and clicking pay now, a window will appear from BitPay allowing the customer to scan a QR code to complete the payment or they can copy the address and send the correct amount of Bitcoin to that address from any BIP-70 compatible Bitcoin wallet such as Mycelium, Copay or Bitpay.
+By clicking through accepting the terms and conditions and clicking pay now, a window will appear from BitPay allowing the customer to scan a QR code to complete the payment or they can copy the address and send the correct amount of Bitcoin or Bitcoin Cash to that address from any BIP-70 compatible Bitcoin wallet such as Mycelium, Copay or Bitpay.

 Customers can also voice broke for larger transactions by calling Sharps Pixley on +44 (0)207 871 0532, and we will confirm the transaction with you and send you an email invoice from BitPay.